Research Experiences for Undergrads

 Applications for summer 2021 will open around December 1, 2020, and will be due in mid-February of 2021.
 See the Application page for additional information and to apply to REU-Raptor Research.
 Please know that REU-Raptor Research welcomes your application.
-We are especially interested in receiving applications from groups underrepresented in science (women and racial minorities), first generation college students, persons with disabilities, veterans of military service, and students from institutions where research opportunities in STEM are limited.
+We are especially interested in receiving applications from groups underrepresented in science (women and racial minorities), first-generation college students, persons with disabilities, veterans of military service, and students from institutions where research opportunities in STEM are limited.

-If you have questions, please see the FAQ tab above or contact:
+If you have questions, please see the FAQs or contact:

 Dr. Jim Belthoff, REU-RR